google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

           );
         });

-If there was a notification currently display we increment the message count and set the notification title and body message accordingly.
+If there is a notification currently display we increment the message count and set the notification title and body message accordingly.
 If there were no notifications, we create a new notification with a `newMessageCount` of 1.

-The end result is that the first message would look like this:
+The result is that the first message would look like this:

 ![First notification without merging.](./images/notification-screenshots/desktop/merge-notification-first.png){: .center-image }